talosak/taloflash/README.md

 My web application contains 3 original models (not counting User) on the backend, which all have at least 6 unique fields each.
 These fields are of many different types, which are discussed more at length in the "Models" section.

-JavaScript is used in 3 seperate files: "index.js", "flashset.js", "study.js", they are responsible for asynchronously editing or deleting flashcards, any popups in the flashset page, and handling the functionality of the study page.
+JavaScript is used in 3 seperate files: "index.js", "flashset.js", "study.js", they are responsible for asynchronously(that means "without needing to reload the page") editing or deleting flashcards, any popups in the flashset page, and handling the functionality of the study page.

+Bootstrap's classes are utilized to create responsive pages that adapt to the screen's size, for example the navbar automatically turns into a toggle on smaller screens.

 My project's distinctiveness and complexity in comparison to the other weeks' projects comes from the fact, that they didn't do anything remotely close to creating, collaborating, and especially studying flashcards.
 In addition, there are settings which have to be kept in check at all times, such as the color theme, the timer, or the display order.